WordPress Gallery Block Images With Captions Are Blurry

 The blurred effect in the WordPress gallery block appears to be by design

-Imagine my surprise when someone, very helpful, chipped in on my support question on the Firelight community support forum on WordPress.org with the following comment: this blur style was added to the gallery block in WordPress core.
+Imagine my surprise when someone helpful chipped in on my support question on the Firelight community support forum on WordPress.org with the following comment: This blur style was added to the gallery block in WordPress core.
 So it turns out that I am not the only one complaining about this “new feature” in the WordPress gallery block.
+You can view comments about this in the comments section below.

-The commenter provided a GitHub link, where this was under discussion earlier this year.
+The commenter provided a GitHub link to an earlier discussion that year.

 WordPress gallery block instructions on WordPress.com